arungudelli/angularjswiki/content/en/material/datepicker/index.md

 ### step 2: Use matDatepicker selector along with input element

-After importing `MatDatepickerModule` in our component file, use `mat-datepicker`,`mat-datepicker-toggle` and `input` elements together to display calender pop up.
+After importing `MatDatepickerModule` in our component file, use `mat-datepicker`,`mat-datepicker-toggle` and `input` elements together to display datepicker calender pop up.

 ## mat-datepicker example